Finally Showing Up

 Notebooks full of things I always meant to share.

-But because I hoped that maybe, if someone out there read my words,
+Not because I needed to be seen for validation, but because I hoped that maybe, if someone out there read my words, they’d feel less alone.

-And still, I’ve stayed quiet.
+And still, I stayed quiet.

-I’ve shown myself a little—especially through visuals.
+I’ve shown myself a little, especially through visuals.

 Sensual, beautiful, curated.